sst/guide/_chapters/give-feedback-while-logging-in.md

 }
 ```

-The `Auth` package throws errors in different formats, so all this does is `alert` the error message we need.
-And in all other cases simply `alert` the error oject itself.
+The `Auth` package throws errors in a different format, so all this code does is `alert` the error message we need.
+And in all other cases simply `alert` the error object itself.

 Let's use this in our Login container.